 Cory: Alright, our final question is if you chose one thing you want people to know about and learn about drag what would it be?

 Breanna: Know about and learn about?
-Um, that people uh just have different types of drags and you shouldn’t, people–you shouldn’t have to sit there and just support your friend when you go to a show.
-You should be able to expand–expand your–your small mind into other people’s drags.
-Trying to think.
-And when was that they know about?
-I mean, I kind of like tipped off what they–I’m trying to think.
-They should just know how much effort it takes to get from one gender to another.
+Um, that, uh, people just have different types of drags, and, um, you shouldn’t, uh… people… you shouldn’t have to sit there and just support your friend when you go to a show.
+You should be able to expand, expand your, your small mind into other people’s drags.
+Um, trying to think.
+And what should they know about?
+I mean, I, kind of, like, tipped off what they… uh, I’m trying to think.
+They should just know how much effort it takes to get from, uh, one gender to another.
 I mean, not just gender but character to another.
-And I don’t think people understand the amount of makeup it takes, the amount of–okay, I cinch myself with duct tape.
-So for me, the kind of duct tape I use.
-Yeah, just like what it takes to make the full illusion.
+And I don’t think people understand the amount of makeup it takes, the amount of… okay, I cinch myself with duct tape, so, for me, the kind of duct tape I use.
+[Laughs] Um, yeah, it just… like, what it takes to make that full illusion.